Inferring Capabilities from Task Performance with Bayesian Triangulation

 This example demonstrates that we can leverage the fact that different tasks---and their constituent instances---have different demands to help us extract conclusions about system capabilities from patterns of task performance.
 However, these conclusions require an analytical approach that facilitates complex inferences.
 If we were to examine each task or instance in isolation or to simply aggregate performance across all tasks, this triangulation of abilities would not be possible.
-To address this, we propose a novel Bayesian approach to evaluation that enables simultaneous inferences about multiple abilities from patterns of task performance.
-This approach has a series of principles facilitating a capability-oriented approach to the evaluation of machine learning models:
+To address this, we propose a novel Bayesian approach to evaluation that enables simultaneous inferences about multiple capabilities from patterns of task performance.
+This approach is underpinned by several psychometric principles that we elucidate in Appendix \ref{app:underpinnings}.

-1. We do not simply break out performance by `categories'.
-Related work employs a `taxonomy of tasks' (see e.g., Table 1 in \cite{liang2022holistic}), each placed into one or more categories.
-This limits the inferential capacity and predictability of these category aggregates for new tasks.
-Instead, {\bf we evaluate based on instance demands}.

-2. Unlike psychometric approaches such as factor analysis (FA), structural equation modelling (SEM) or item response theory (IRT), we do not rely on populational data \cite{gustafsson1996individual}.
-Instead, {\bf we infer the cognitive profile of a single subject from their performance data alone}.

-3. We do not `reify' extracted latent variables as capabilities, which has been done hierarchically elsewhere, (e.g., the Cattell-Horn-Carroll model \cite{keith2010cattell}).

-Instead, we identify general linking functions that help {\bf derive the requisite capabilities from the demands of the tasks}.

-4. Probabilistic models currently used in cognitive modelling \cite{lee2011cognitive} are often simple at the level of the individual and cannot convey the required probabilistic expressions connecting individual performance, capabilities and task features.
-Instead, {\bf complex interactions allow for Bayesian triangulation which we use for informative evaluation}.